-In future expert insights I will be looking at how, applying a joined-up approach to the construction Procure to Pay process, and utilizing construction software will save your business valuable time, reduce costs and manage your exposure to risk.
+In future expert insights I will be looking at how, applying a joined-up approach to the construction Procure to Pay process, and utilising construction software will save your business valuable time, reduce costs and manage your exposure to risk.

 - building software